WTNX-LD

-WTNX-LD (channel 15) is a low-power television station in Nashville, Tennessee, United States, affiliated with the Spanish-language Telemundo network.
-Owned by Gray Television, it also functions as a repeater for its full-power sister station, NBC affiliate WSMV-TV (channel 4).
+WTNX-LD (channel 29) is a low-power television station in Nashville, Tennessee, United States, affiliated with the Spanish-language network Telemundo.
+Owned by Gray Media, it also functions as a repeater for its full-power sister station, NBC affiliate WSMV-TV (channel 4).
 The two stations share studios on Knob Road in West Nashville; WTNX-LD's transmitter is located on Oldham Street near downtown.

+WTNX-LD is relayed on WFET-LD (channel 29) in Lewisburg (also serving Columbia, with transmitter on Cranford Hollow Road east of Columbia).

 History

 First incarnation of Telemundo Nashville (2006–2010)

 From 2006 to 2010, Telemundo was broadcast as a second digital subchannel of WSMV-TV, making it the first full-power Spanish-language TV service in the city.
 However, after five years on the air, the subchannel went defunct on December 31, 2010, leaving Nashville at the time with only one Spanish-language television station, WLLC-LP (channel 42), the area's Telefutura (now UniMás) outlet; WLLC had been the first Spanish-language TV station in the city upon affiliating in 2004.